What Is Credit? How It Works, Why It Matters, and How to Build It

 Many people mistakenly believe that they must carry a balance on their credit cards to build a good credit score.
 In fact, maintaining a balance means you’ll be charged interest, which can lead to higher debt.
 A better approach is to pay off your balances in full each month.

-Another common myth is that checking your credit hurts your score.
+Another common myth is that checking your credit hurts your credit score.
 This is not true.
 Checking your own credit results in a “soft inquiry,” which does not impact your credit score.

 Crediful